writetome51/ArrayPaginator/README.md

 ## Properties
 ```
-data : any[]  // the actual array.
+data : any[]  // the array to be paginated.

 itemsPerPage : integer // default is 25

 currentPageNumber : integer
     // Giving this a value causes this.currentPage to update.

-protected _currentPageNumber: integer
-    // is available in case a subclass wants to use it.

 currentPage : any[] (read-only)
     // All array items in the current page.